 In Phase 2, the focus of the trials is on the effectiveness of an experimental medicine in treating an illness or medical condition.
 Information about the experimental medicine's safety, side effects, and potential risks are also collected.
 In this phase, researchers work to determine the most effective dosages for the experimental medicine and the most appropriate method of delivering it (e.g., tablets, extended release capsules, infusions, injections, etc.).
 Phase 2 clinical trials involve a larger number of trial participants; typically up to several hundred participants (although in some cases there could be fewer than 100).
 The participants studied in Phase 2 clinical trials are usually patients who have the medical condition that the experimental medicine is intended to treat.
 They are usually identified by physicians at research centers, clinics, and hospitals at multiple sites around the world.

 Phase 3 trials test the results of earlier trials in larger populations and gather additional information about the effectiveness and safety of an experimental medicine.
 This phase will usually involve several hundred to several thousand participants from multiple sites with many physician-investigators.
-These trials are often randomized and "double-blinded."
+These trials are often randomized and "double-blinded".
 "Double blinded" means that during the trial, neither the investigator nor the participant know who in the trial are getting the experimental medicine versus a placebo (sugar pill) or another medicine (a "comparator").
 Phase 3 trials generally provide the primary basis for the benefit-risk assessment for the new medicine and much of the core information about the medicine that is analyzed for inclusion that will be described in the labeling of the medicine.
+New medications that pass this stage of research and development have a great chance of reaching the market.

 The next step in bringing a new medicine to market is the filing of an application with the health regulatory authority of a country in order to obtain approval to market the new medicine.
 This step is known as registration.
-In the U.S., a New Drug Application (NDA) is filed with the U.S. Food and Drug Administration (FDA), and in Hong Kong, registration filed with Department of Health is necessary.
+In the U.S., a New Drug Application (NDA) is filed with the U.S. Food and Drug Administration (FDA), and in Hong Kong, registration filed with the Department of Health is necessary.
 A description of the medicine's manufacturing process along with quality data and trial results are provided to the health regulatory authorities in order to demonstrate the safety and effectiveness of the new medicine.
 If approval is granted, the new medicine can then be sold for use by patients.
+However, a pharmaceutical manufacturer’s drug development process does not end here.